nathanalexanderpage/boardwatch_core/README.md

 ## Concept

-In short: a bot to root through postings on secondhand market sites so I don't have to.
+In short: a bot to root through postings on secondhand market sites in search of things I want so I don't have to.

 ## Table of Contents

 section		|subsections
 ---				|---
 Features	|Search, Notifications
 Structure	|Overview, Database